fox-technologies/django-graphql-api/README.md

 Install Python (any version will do).

-It is recommended you [download the latest version from the Python website](https://www.python.org/downloads/).
+It is recommended that you [download the latest version from the Python website](https://www.python.org/downloads/).

-Then:
+Then open a terminal window and type:

 `pip install graphene`

-Run:
+Run the application using the following command:

 `python schema.py`